hackclub/hackclub/workshops/that_was_easy/README.md

 Today we're going to create a button on a webpage that will emit a sound when clicked.

-Much like in Personal Website workshop, we'll be using HTML to create stuff visible on the browser.
+Much like in Personal Website, we'll be using HTML to create stuff visible on the browser.
 We'll also be using JavaScript, a programming language commonly used in web development, to include interactivity in our project.
 In addition, we will be making use of jQuery, which is a library that will make using JavaScript in the browser much simpler.
 This may seem like an exorbitant number of new tools, but we'll be biting off manageable pieces.

 **Table of Contents**